Last updated on August 30th, 2021 at 04:34 pmJump to Recipe

 How do you make sugar cookies soft and chewy?

 To achieve that soft and chewy texture, you’ll need ingredients with a lot of moisture.
-That’s why we use brown sugar, melted butter, and add an extra egg yolk in there.
+That’s why we use brown sugar, melted butter, and add extra egg yolk in there.

 How do you know when Brown sugar cookies are done?

 There’s no coming back once they get overbaked, so pay attention to your oven!
 These are done once the edges are just barely beginning to get golden.
 The middle will look undercooked, and that’s okay.
 They will continue to cook and firm up as they cool.

 How long do these cookies last?

 Once baked, these will stay fresh up to a week at room temp inside a tightly-sealed container.
 They will also keep well for several months frozen.
 A convenient way to get ahead of the holiday baking frenzy!

-If you’re not ready to bake yet, freeze dough up to a month instead.
+If you’re not ready to bake yet, freeze the dough for up to a month instead.
 Defrost when ready to bake and follow the rest of the recipe.